dodabyte/DodaLock/README.md

 `enable_master_key` - The setting allows you to use a universal key for administrators.
 Default: true.

-`enable_resourcepack` - Setting enable a custom resourcepack for the plugin.
+`enable_resourcepack` - Setting enable a custom resource pack for the plugin.
+Setting enable a custom resource pack for the plugin.
+Enter false if you want to play without it or embed the resource pack into your server locally.
 Default: true.

 `resourcepack_url` - Setting responsible for the link to the resource pack.
 Default: http://resourcepack.host/dl/CBdqxUZ66Q7b6HOV8OoVYM7pJjclsUEF/DodaLock.zip.